A-Z of Gemstones

 Jasper is an opaque and impure variety of silica that’s found in colours of red, yellow, brown or green.
 With a rating of 6.5-7 on the Mohs scale, it was popular in mid-century jewellery due to its variance in colour.
 Made from both chalcedony and microgranular quartz, it’s a truly stunning example of a lesser known gemstone.

 Kashmir sapphires (also known as Neelam) are the finest variety of blue sapphires, popular because of their deep blue colour.
 These stones were first sourced from sapphire mines in Kashmir during the 18th century and became sought after all over the world.
 They are incredibly rare, and the highest grossing sale of a Kashmir sapphire reached $180,731 per carat.
+They are featured in many Art Deco sapphire rings, as this was an era of utmost opulence.

 Lapis lazuli is a semi-precious gemstone prized for its intense blue colour with gold flecks.
 Lapis was used in Tutankhamun’s death mask, and it’s now known that the stone was widely used in Ancient Egypt.
 First mined in Afghanistan 6000 years ago, the stone does dry out and break down after thousands of years, so pieces that are this old are only found in museums.